-JRuby on Rails with Nine Lives: Running a JRuby on Rails Application on Tomcat, Page 8
+JRuby on Rails with Nine Lives: Running a JRuby on Rails Application on Tomcat

-In this article, you used JRuby to create a simple CRUD-based Rails application to manage a list of guitars (similar to the one in my "Skip the CRUD" article) and you successfully ran it on the Java-based Tomcat application server.
-This demonstrated JRuby's improved support for Rails applications by using database access via JDBC and the ability to run Rails applications on a Java application server!
+In my previous article, "Running your First Rails Application on JRuby," I showed you how to get JRuby installed and create and run a basic non-CRUD Rails application within it.
+This was simple and painless and demonstrated JRuby's initial support Rails.
+Since then, JRuby has been enhanced to fully support Rails and is now at version 1.0 status.
+In this article, you use JRuby to create a simple CRUD-based Rails application for managing a list of guitars (similar to the one in my "Skip the CRUD" article) and run it on the Java-based Tomcat application server.
+This will demonstrate JRuby's improved support for Rails applications by using database access via JDBC and the ability to run a Rails application on a Java application server.

 For this article, I will use a machine running the Ubuntu Linux distribution.
 I am going to assume you already installed JRuby 1.0 into the /opt/jruby-1.0 directory.
 I create a symbolic link in /opt/jruby pointing to the JRuby install directory.
 You will also need to create a $JRUBY_HOME environment variable pointing to the /opt/jruby directory so you can run JRuby commands anywhere.
 The following screenshot shows JRuby 1.0 installed in /opt:

 Figure 1: JRuby installation